XEW-AM

 XEW-AM (900 kHz) and XEW-FM (96.9 MHz) are commercial radio stations in Mexico City, Mexico, simulcasting a news/talk radio format branded as W Radio.
 XEW serves as the flagship for other "W Radio" stations around Mexico that carry some or all of its programs.
-The stations feature frequent news segments, talk and sports shows, with some music heard overnight and weekends.
+The stations feature frequent news segments, talk and sports shows, and musical programming during overnights and weekends.

 XEW-AM is a Class A clear channel station broadcasting at 100,000 watts, one of the highest powered AM stations in North America.
 The non-directional antenna is off Avenida Independencia in the La Magdalena Atlicpac neighborhood in La Paz.
 XEW-FM is a Class C1 station with an effective radiated power (ERP) of 51,190 watts.